When Do Student Loan Payments Resume?

 Editor & Writer

-- However, borrowers' first payment won't be due until a month after the moratorium ends.
+- However, borrowers' first payment won't be due until sometime in October 2023.

 - Deferment and forbearance options mean some borrowers can go even longer before making a payment.

-Payments are set to resume this fall for millions of federal student loan borrowers in the U.S.
+Payments resumed this fall for millions of federal student loan borrowers in the U.S.

 However, the mechanics of when borrowers will actually have to pay off their debt isn't so cut and dry.